OrdnanceSurvey/os-data-hub-tutorials/quick-start/docs/openlayers-adding-gpx.md

 }
 ```

 That's it!
-You can view the full version [here](/public/os-data-hub-tutorials/dist/quick-start/openlayers-adding-gpx.php).
+You can access the full version [here](/public/os-data-hub-tutorials/dist/quick-start/openlayers-adding-gpx.php) (or view the [source code](/public/os-data-hub-tutorials/dist/quick-start/source-view.html#openlayers-adding-gpx) if you prefer).